nhsconnect/FHIR-Maternity-Record/pages/explore/explore_pregnancy_episode_details_all.md

 tags: [fhir]
 sidebar: foundations_sidebar
 permalink: explore_pregnancy_episode_all.html
-summary: "The FHIR profiles used for the Pregnancy outcome and birth Bundle"
+summary: "The FHIR profiles used for the Pregnancy episode details Bundle"
 ---

 ## Heading Description ##
-Details of a pregnancy outcome and birth.
+The details of the pregnancy episode status.

 ## Mapping for Bundle ##